How to Boost Employee Engagement With Video in 4 Steps

 1. Company updates

-They won’t care about company performance if they aren’t regularly updated on how the business is performing.
+Nothing undermines engagement faster than secrecy and second-guessing.
+Plus, your employees can’t care about company goals if they don’t know what they are.
+And they won’t care about company performance if they aren’t regularly updated on how the business is performing.

 They need to feel ownership and a sense of inclusion if they are to fully contribute to the business’ success – and they need to get a feel for how their daily activity contributes to that success.